 Maribor is Slovenia’s second largest city, but somehow often overlooked as a tourist destination.
 The charming capital, Ljubljana, seems to steal all of the attention.
 While there is no disputing that visiting Ljubljana for the city sights is a must, Maribor is distinctly different.
 The more industrial city offers a ‘real-life’ vibe, yet the area abounds in nature retreats and an incredible inner city wine culture.
-For people who wonder if they should visit Maribor, here are six marvellous reasons.
+For people who wonder if they should visit Maribor, here are six marvelous reasons.

 6 Marvellous Reasons to Visit Maribor